Mutual Information Optimization for SIM-Based Holographic MIMO Systems: Simulation Results

 In Fig. \ref{fig:CR-and-MI}, we present the CR and the MI of the proposed APGM algorithm for different sizes of the discrete symbol alphabet and different numbers of meta-atoms in SIM layers.
 In general, the MI reflects the same trend as observed in the CR, albeit always achieving larger values.
 This justifies the use of the CR as an alternative metric for the MI optimization.
 In all cases, the CR and the MI reach 90\,\% of their convergent values in approximately 20 iterations of the proposed algorithm.
-Furthermore, we notice that the change of $M$ has a negligible influence on the CR, and that the MI may even decrease slightly if $M$ increases when the transmit and receive SIMs have 49 meta-atoms per layer.
+Also, we notice that the change of $M$ has a negligible influence on the CR, and that the MI may even decrease slightly if $M$ increases when the transmit and the receive SIMs have 49 meta-atoms per layer.
 This phenomenon is due to the reduced separation between adjacent constellation points when $M$ is increased without a corresponding increase in the average symbol energy, which consequently increases the \ac{BEP} per transmission interval.
 On the other hand, the CR and the MI demonstrate significant improvements as the number of meta-atoms in the SIM layers increases.
 This enhancement reaffirms the fact that the beamforming capabilities of SIMs are highly dependent on the number of meta-atoms in SIM layers.
+To show the efficacy of the proposed method, we also present the MI obtained using the same step size for all layers in the SIM.
+As can be seen clearly, the corresponding MI is not able to converge even after 200 iterations and is significantly lower than the MI obtained using different step sizes for each SIM layer as done in our method.

 In Fig. \ref{fig:MI_precoder}, we show the MI of the considered system with and without signal precoding.
 It can be clearly observed that signal precoding can substantially increase the MI for about 47\,\% and 32\,\% for 49 and 100 meta-atoms per SIM layer, respectively.
-On the other side, signal precoding alone, i.e., in the absence of the transmit and the receive SIMs, is only able to provide a near zero MI, which is not shown in Fig. \ref{fig:MI_precoder}.
-Hence, we can conclude that while digital signal precoding of small scale alone shows limited beamforming gain, but its integration with SIM-based HMIMO systems can generate significant impact on the achievable MI.
+On the other side, signal precoding alone, i.e., in the absence of the transmit and the receive SIMs, is only able to provide a near zero MI, which is not shown in Fig.~\ref{fig:MI_precoder}.~Hence, we can conclude that while digital signal precoding of small scale alone shows limited beamforming gain, but its integration with SIM-based HMIMO systems can generate a significant impact on the achievable MI.
+We also note that the MI is significantly lower when one of the SIMs employs fixed phase shifts, compared to scenarios where both SIMs are tunable.
+This reduction in the MI is approximately the same regardless of whether the fixed SIM is at the transmit or the receive end.